asensio-lab/workplace-charging-experiment/README.md

-# Introduction
+# A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette

-This folder contains the replication code used in the "A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette" paper as well as the anonymized version of the data upon which the paper is built.
+This repository contains the replication code used in the "A Field Experiment on Workplace Norms and Electric Vehicle Charging Etiquette" paper as well as the anonymized version of the data upon which the paper is built.
 It is designed for easy replication of all figures and tables.

 The directory contains two comma separated value data files: "**station_data.csv**" and "**external_sample.csv**" and the necessary R code, "**package.R**".